A spinal tumor is an abnormal growth in the spine. The tumor may occur in the bones of the spine, nerve tissue, or soft tissue around the spine.

 Tumors in the spine can press on nerves and blood supply causing a variety of symptoms.
 The tumors may be:

-- Benign tumor—noncancerous tumor that does not invade nearby tissue
+- Benign—noncancerous tumor that does not invade nearby tissue

 The cause of other spinal tumors is not always clear.
 It is probably due to a combination of genetics and environmental issues.

 Factors that may increase your chance of spinal cancer include:

 Small tumors may not cause any symptoms.
 Larger tumors may begin to press on or affect nearby nerves or blood vessels.
 The most common symptom is back pain that was not caused by a specific injury or event.
 The pain may get worse overtime and spread to the hips, legs or arms.

 Other symptoms will depend on the area of the tumor and may include:

 - Decreased ability to sense cold, heat or pain in legs arms or chest